GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/sprite/edit-points.md

 ![](open-point-editor.png){ .align-center }

-Custom points can be placed directly on the animation frame on the left and coordinates adjusted on the right.
+Custom points can be moved directly on the animation frame on the left and coordinates adjusted on the right.

 The **Share same points for all animations** switch can be unchecked to set different positions for each animation of the sprite.